·Updated

 BEGIN

-select public.has_role_on_account(p_account_id) into v_is_authorized;
+SELECT public.has_role_on_account(p_account_id) INTO v_is_authorized;

 IF NOT (v_is_authorized) THEN